-An oral, over-the-counter medication known as Capstar can get rid of the live fleas on your cat, but it won’t prevent them from coming back.
+An oral, over-the-counter fast-acting medication known as Capstar can get rid of the live fleas on your cat.
+But it won’t prevent them from coming back.

 So, if you give your cat a Capstar pill for short-term relief, make sure to pair it with a quality long-term cat flea preventative.

 If your cat has a flea infestation, it’s likely fleas are in your home, too — which means a deep, deep cleaning might be in order after you begin a long-term treatment plan for your cat and any other animals you have in the home.